boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/excel.md

 3. Select the `Excel` data source from the connection panel.
 ![Choose excel](/static/assets/working-with-datasource/data-connectors/images/Excel/choose-excel.png)

+## Advanced
+In Advanced category, It will Redirect to the Bold ETL.
+Refer to [Bold ETL](/managing-resources/manage-data-sources/#advanced-category).

+## Basic
+In the Basic Category, It will act as the connector in Bold BI.
+And need to follow the below steps.

 4. Now, the Excel connection window will open.
 Provide a unique name for the data source.
  ![Add excel datasource](/static/assets/working-with-datasource/data-connectors/images/Excel/add-excel-datasource.png)